Darya-HS/Darya-HS/README.md

    - Cancel reminders when you get tired of them

 4. **Pomodoro Timer**
    - Start Pomodoro sessions to improve focus.
-This session is by default 1 cycle of studying (25 minutes) + break (5 minutes), but you can set whatever time periods you like and however many cycles you wish to study.
+This session is by default 1 cycle of studying (25 minutes) + break (5 minutes), but you can set whatever time periods you like and however many cycles you wish to study
-   - Cancel the sessions if you feel overwhelmed
+   - Cancel your current session if you feel overwhelmed

 5. **Flashcard Management**
    - Create, view, practice, and delete flashcards (questions + answers)